 Ujjivan SFB rallies 4 pc on two-fold growth in Q3 profit

-Shares of Ujjivan Small Finance Bank on Thursday rallied over 4 per cent gains on the back of a two-fold growth in the lender's Q3 profit.
-On the BSE, the stock was trading 4.48 per cent higher at Rs 53.65.
+Shares of Ujjivan Small Finance Bank on Thursday rallied 4 per cent on the back of a two-fold growth in the lender's Q3 profit.
+On the BSE, the stock traded between a low of Rs 52.35 and a high of Rs 54.20.
+It closed the day 4.38 per cent higher at Rs 53.60.

-On the NSE, the stock rose by 4.38 per cent to Rs 53.60.
+On the NSE, the stock touched a high of Rs 54.20 and a low of Rs 52.
+It settled with a gain of 4.48 per cent at Rs 53.65.
+More than one crore shares were traded on the NSE, while the BSE saw an exchange of 7.31 lakh units.

+During the day, increase in volume was more than 3.33 times on the BSE.
 The small finance lender on Wednesday said its profit doubled to Rs 90 crore in October-December 2019, helped by improvement in operational efficiency, stable margins and cost controls.

 In the year-ago period, the lender had reported a profit after tax of Rs 45 crore.